 The daily average dew point of states over a week can be visualized best in a heat map.
 You can easily see which states have an extreme dew point because of the gradient colors.

 This data source lets you visualize product sales comparatively between the current month and the previous month.
 A KPI card is best to showcase this KPI.

 This data source contains total revenue for the top five car types sold.
 The pie chart is suitable to visualize this KPI.

 We have explored some of the sample data sources in the gallery and how the KPI examples can be created and tracked.
 We hope you now have an idea of how to utilize the sample data sources gallery to build your own KPI examples.
 For any questions, please contact us through the comments section below.
 You can also contact us by submitting your questions here or, if you already have a Bold BI account, please log in to submit your support question.
-Bold BI dashboards now come with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.